gogins/csound-extended/README.md

 The Silencio library in JavaScript (formerly in Lua) has moved to the [csound/silencio](https://github.com/gogins/gogins.github.io/tree/master/csound/silencio) subdirectory of this repository from https://github.com/gogins/silencio.
 That repository will remain in place, but all futher development of the JavaScript code will be done in this repository.

+The <a href="https://github.com/gogins/gogins.github.io/tree/master/csound/silencio/patches">`csound/silencio/patches`</a> directory contains a library of self-contained Csound instrument defintions, a Python script for testing them and normalizing their loudness, and a system for spatializing audio based on the work of <a href='http://www.sonicarchitecture.de/en/index_janja.html'>Jan Jacob Hofmann</a>.

 ## Playable Version of the Csound Reference Manual

 The following link will take you to an online version of the Csound Reference Manual.
 It contains examples that will play right in your browser.
 You can even edit the examples and play them again hear the results of your changes.
 Currently this is supported only in desktop versions of Google's Chrome browser.